“Walk This Way” to Avoid Victim Culture and Develop a Growth-owner Mindset

 Rubin was the only one capable of seeing past victim culture because he had a little thing called a growth-owner mindset.

 This is what allowed him to pursue the goal of uniting these bands to create a hit even though everything seemed to point against it.
-He wouldn’t allow anything to stop him from reaching his dreams.
+He wouldn’t allow anything to stop him from reaching his dreams or accomplishing goals.

 Sure, Run DMC and Aerosmith weren’t an obvious combination, but Rubin knew there could be wonder and sensation so he wouldn’t stop until he did what he could.
 He could’ve sat down and given up because the world told him it wouldn’t work, but instead of giving in to victim culture (like Aerosmith did), he decided to be proactive.